shyrodgau/imbraw2dng/README.md

 e.g. on [Discussion on pixls.us](https://discuss.pixls.us/t/converting-plain-raw-from-imback-to-dng/) for Darktable/RawSpeed or
 I'm Back digital back [Developers Group on Facebook](https://www.facebook.com/groups/2812057398929350).

 If a red highlighted spot is in the center of the image (ImB 35mm/MF), a manual retouche after the processing is required, or use the <a href="https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_redcircle.png">this darktable setting</a>, placing and sizing a circle shape manually around the area.
 To avoid the red spot from the start, use a bigger aperture (smaller f-number) or combine the standard PDLC matte with a Fresnel screen from I'm Back or a Canon EG-xxx screen.
 <!-- ![darktable sample agains red circle](https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_redcircle.png "darktable sample agains red circle") -->

 ## Internationalization

 The current supported langauges are english (EN), japanese (JA) and german (DE).
-If you save the imbraw2dng.js file with a name change to `imbraw2dng_XX.js` where `XX` is the language shortcut, it will run directly in that language. **If you want to contribute to translating, translate what you are reading now or look
-[here](https://shyrodgau.github.io/imbraw2dng/translations.xls) and get in contact!**
+If you save the imbraw2dng.js file with a name change to `imbraw2dng_XX.js` where `XX` is the language shortcut, it will run directly in that language. **If you want to contribute to translating, look [here](https://shyrodgau.github.io/imbraw2dng/translations.xls) and get in contact!**

 E.g. [german version](https://shyrodgau.github.io/imbraw2dng/imbapp_de.htm), [japanese version](https://shyrodgau.github.io/imbraw2dng/imbapp_ja.htm) (same files, different names).